Something must be wrong….

 But your first product, does not and and dare I say should not be a premium product that sells at $200+ especially if you’re new to digital products…

 …and your audience growth is still in it’s infancy

 But this doesn’t mean digital products are only for the select few who’ve reached a certain threshold in business.

 You can and should add a digital product.

 But start with a small digital product.

-If you’re ready to create a small product that actually sells, sign up for the VIP list of Product in 7.
+If you’re ready to create a small product that actually sells, consider my program Product in 7.
 This one of a kind templatized system shows you

 EXACTLY what you need to do every step of the way so that you can add an income stream to your business QUICKLY.